 The Local Payment Culture

 The most popular way of paying for online purchases in Western Europe is with a credit or debit card.
-These flexible friends have 40% of the online payments market.
-E-wallets come in at 24% and bank transfer has 22%.
-Various smaller payment methods have an 8% share of the online market.
-And cash has a 7% share.
+They have 43% of the online payments market1.
+Bank transfer comes in at 24% and e-wallets have 21%.
+Various smaller payment methods have a 7% share of the online market.
+And cash has a 6% share.
 Be warned, however, that these averages contain sharp differences between national markets.
-Even neighbouring countries have widely divergent payment cultures.
-For more information on the specific payment culture in different Western European countries, speak to your PPRO account manager.

 The E-Commerce Market

 The value of goods sold online in Europe by the end of 2019 was planned to reach more than $680 billion.
 Analysts expect more and more Western Europeans to start looking online for bargains, rather than on the high street.
 According to PPRO’s own research, 14% of all retail purchases in this region are made online, but that figure varies widely from country to country.
 At the same time, the value of e-commerce as a whole is set to grow by 38%.

 and lpms Worldwide?

 Our online payment almanac gives you insights into the world of e-commerce and of payment methods.
 Sign up to our 30 day trial period and dive into stories, facts and figures.

 Belgium was created in 1830, merging the southern French-speaking provinces of Wallonia with the northern Dutch-speaking Flemish provinces.
 Much of the subsequent history of the country has been dominated by the difficulties of balancing the needs and interests of the two communities.